Climate Ready Grant Program

-- Projects that increase shoreline resilience to sea level rise while restoring ecological function and creating habitat.
-These projects may involve installation of dunes, relocating development, conserving open space, and subtidal restoration including kelp, eelgrassand oyster beds.
+Through the Climate Ready Program, the Conservancy is seeking projects that will increase shoreline resilience to sea level rise, with priority given to those that restore ecological function and create habitat.
+These projects may involve installation of dunes, wetland restoration, conservation of open space, and subtidal restoration including kelp, eelgrass and oyster beds.

 You can learn more about this opportunity by visiting the funder's website.

-- Nonprofit organizations, tribes and public agencies are eligible for funding.
+- Nonprofit organizations, federally recognized tribes and public agencies are eligible for funding.

 - To be eligible, a nonprofit organization must qualify under the provisions of Section 501(c)(3) of the Internal Revenue Code, and the organization’s purposes must be consistent with Division 21 of the Public Resources Code, the Coastal Conservancy’s enabling legislation.

-- The Conservancy supports projects within coastal draining watersheds, in the entirety of the nine-county Bay Area region, and in the jurisdiction of the Santa Ana River Conservancy.
+- Generally, the Conservancy supports projects within coastal draining watersheds, the entirety of the nine-county Bay Area region, and in the jurisdiction of the Santa Ana River Conservancy Program.

-- This includes the counties of Del Norte, Humboldt, Mendocino, Sonoma, Napa, Marin, Solano, Contra Costa, Alameda, San Francisco, San Mateo, Santa Clara, Santa Cruz, Monterey, San Luis Obispo, Santa Barbara, Ventura, Los Angeles, Orange, Riverside, San Bernardino and San Diego.
+- Projects may be located in counties such as Del Norte, Humboldt, Mendocino, Sonoma, Napa, Marin, Solano, Contra Costa, Alameda, San Francisco, San Mateo, Santa Clara, Santa Cruz, Monterey, San Luis Obispo, Santa Barbara, Ventura, Los Angeles, Orange, Riverside, San Bernardino and San Diego.

 - A map of the Coastal Conservancy’s jurisdiction is posted here